Setting up a Proxy Server on the Docker Platform

 }

-- HttpsProxy — for HTTPS with encryption;
+• HttpsProxy — for the https option with existing encryption;